kaiakamatsu/cse15l-lab-reports/lab-report-6-week-8.md

 # the rm command does not write anything in stdout.
 # the return code here is 0.

-#the first argument to the bash command is the link to the repository. git clone command is used to clone that repository into a directory named student-submission
+#the first argument to the bash command is the link to the repository.
+#git clone command is used to clone that repository into a directory named student-submission
 git clone $1 student-submission
 # the git clone command writes nothing in the stdout and writes information about the cloning process in stderr.
 #"Cloning into 'student-submission'..." and "Updating files: " is in the stderr.
 # return code is 0 because it was successful

-#the TestListExamples.java file from the working directory is copied into the new student-submission directory so that both the student implementation and the Junit test file is in the same directory
+#the TestListExamples.java file from the working directory is copied into the new student-submission directory
 cp TestListExamples.java student-submission
 # writes nothing in stdout
 # return code is 0